Corporate Governance

 Basic Policy

-SUBARU has articulated the vision ’Delivering happiness to all” and works on the enhancement of corporate governance as one of the top priorities of management in order to gain the satisfaction and trust of all its stakeholders by achieving sustainable growth and improving its corporate value over the medium to long term.
+The Company has articulated the vision “Delivering Happiness to All” and works on the enhancement of corporate governance as one of the top priorities of management, in order to gain the satisfaction and trust of all its stakeholders by achieving sustainable growth and improving its corporate value in the medium and long term.

 - 〈Vision〉